-- The leadership accomplishments of the school leader or leadership team are demonstrable with empirical data related to student performance as well as the recruitment, hiring, and development of a highly effective staff. - The organizational chart clearly indicates all positions delineating board and management roles and lines of authority. - Structure and leadership job descriptions demonstrate effective assignment of management roles and distribution of responsibilities for instructional leadership, curriculum, personnel, budgeting, financial management, management of state categorical revenue streams, special education and ELL programming, legal compliance, state reporting, external relations, and any unique, schoolspecific staffing needs. - Leadership job description identifies qualifications and competencies of the lead person that align with the school's mission and program and demonstrate capacity to successfully manage the school. - If the school leader is not yet identified, the committee to form explains the method by which they will recruit and select a candidate who satisfies the criteria listed in the job description. - Provides a comprehensive plan for coaching, support and evaluation of school leadership. - Provides thoughtful and proactive approach to succession planning for school leadership position(s).
+- The leadership accomplishments of the school leader or leadership team are demonstrable with empirical data related to student performance as well as the recruitment, hiring, and development of a highly effective staff. - The organizational chart clearly indicates all positions delineating board and management roles and lines of authority. - Structure and leadership job descriptions demonstrate effective assignment of management roles and distribution of responsibilities for instructional leadership, curriculum, personnel, budgeting, financial management, management of state categorical revenue streams, special education and ELL programming, legal compliance, state reporting, external relations, and any unique, school-

+- specific staffing needs. - If the school leader is not yet identified, the committee to form explains the method by which they will recruit and select a candidate who satisfies the criteria listed in the job description.

-Staffing Plan: Meets the Standard
+Staffing Plan: Does Not Meet the Standard